gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/tetrix.rst

 Verdict
 -------

 While you may be considering TETRIX as a starter kit, we encourage you to explore your options before selecting a kit.
-While Tetrix does pick up quite a lot of flak from the community, it isn’t a bad choice in terms of physical qualities such as strength, but the mounting options and hole patterns leave more to be desired and restrict teams in terms of flexibility.
+While Tetrix does pick up quite a lot of flak from the community, it isn't a bad choice in terms of physical qualities such as strength, but the mounting options and hole patterns leave more to be desired and restrict teams in terms of flexibility.

 Kit of Parts
 ------------